ISSN: 1308-5727 | E-ISSN: 1308-5735

 Turkish Society for Pediatric Endocrinology and Diabetes

 J Clin Res Pediatr Endocrinol.
-Ahead of Print: JCRPE-53825 | DOI: 10.4274/jcrpe.galenos.2023.2022-9-13
+2023; 15(3): 238-247 | DOI: 10.4274/jcrpe.galenos.2023.2022-9-13

-Büşra Donat Ergin1, Isil Ergin1, Damla Gökşen2
+Büşra Donat Ergin1, Işıl Ergin2, Damla Gökşen3

-2Ege University Faculty of Medicine, Department of Child Health and Diseases, Pediatric Endocrinology, İzmir, Turkey
+3Ege University Faculty of Medicine, Department of Child Health and Diseases, Pediatric Endocrinology, İzmir, Turkey

-INTRODUCTION: To determine physical activity(PA) avoidance and its associates among children with type 1 diabetes at four situations: leisure time(LT) PA out of school, LT PA at school during breaks, attendance at physical education(PE) classes and active plays during PE classes.
+INTRODUCTION: To determine physical activity (PA) avoidance and its associated factors among children with type 1 diabetes in four situations: leisure time (LT) PA out of school, LT PA at school during breaks, attendance at physical education (PE) classes and activity during PE classes.

 METHODS: Cross-sectional study.
-Among 137(9-18 years-old) children with type 1 diabetes registered at Ege University Pediatric Endocrinology Unit(August 2019-February 2020), 92 who attended were interviewed face-to-face.
-Their responses were rated on a 5-point- Likert scale for PA in four situations.
+The cohort consisted of 137 children, aged 9-18 years, with type 1 diabetes registered at a tertiary center between August 2019 and February 2020, 92 of whom attended for face-to-face interview.
+Responses were rated on a 5-point-Likert scale for PA in the four situations.
 Never/rarely/occasionally responses were defined as avoidance.
-Chi-square and t/MWU tests and multivariate logistic regression analysis were used to detect variables associated with each avoidance situation.
+Chi-square, parametric/non-parametric comparison and multivariate logistic regression analysis were used to detect and confirm variables associated with each avoidance situation.

-RESULTS: Among the children, 46.7% avoided PA during LT out of school and 52.2% during breaks, 15.2% avoided PE classes and 25.0% avoided active plays during PE classes.
-The older(14-18 year-olds) avoided PE classes(OR=6.49, 95%CI=1.10-38.13) and PA during breaks(OR=2.85, 95%CI=1.05-7.72) and girls avoided PA out of school(OR=3.18, 95%CI=1.18-8.06) and during breaks(OR=4.12, 95%CI=1.49-11.40).
-Those who had a sibling(OR=4.50, 95%CI=1.04-19.40) or had a low-educated mother(OR=3.63, 95% CI=1.15-11.46) avoided PA during breaks and those from low-income households avoided PE classes(OR=14.93, 95%CI=2.23-99.67).
-As the disease prolonged, avoiding PA during LT out of school increased(4-9 years;OR=4.21, 95%CI=1.14-15.52 and ≥10 years; OR=5.94, 95%CI=1.20- 29.36).
+RESULTS: Among the children 46.7% avoided PA during LT out of school and 52.2% during breaks, 15.2% avoided PE classes and 25.0% avoided active play during PE classes.
+Older children (14-18 year-olds) avoided PE classes [odds ratio (OR)=6.49, 95% confidence interval (CI)=1.10-38.13] and PA during breaks [OR=2.85, 95% CI=1.05-7.72] and girls avoided PA out of school (OR=3.18, 95% CI=1.18-8.06) and during breaks (OR=4.12, 95% CI=1.49-11.40).
+Those who had a sibling (OR=4.50, 95% CI=1.04-19.40) or had a poorly-educated mother (OR=3.63, 95% CI=1.15-11.46) avoided PA during breaks and those from low-income households avoided PE classes (OR=14.93, 95% CI=2.23-99.67).
+As the duration of disease prolonged, avoiding PA during LT out of school increased (4-9 years; OR=4.21, 95% CI=1.14-15.52 and ≥10 years; OR=5.94, 95% CI=1.20-29.36).

-Keywords: Type 1 diabetes, physical activity, child, adolescent; socioeconomic inequalities
+Keywords: Type 1 diabetes, physical activity, child, adolescent, socioeconomic inequalities

 Corresponding Author: Büşra Donat Ergin, Türkiye